Lemony Snicket's A Series of Unfortunate Events: Plot

-When Mr. Poe witnesses Count Olaf seemingly rescue the Baudelaires, they are placed back in his care, despite the children's protests.
-Learning that, as their guardian, Olaf would not be entitled to any of their money, he stages a play titled "The Marvelous Marriage," in which he will have Violet play the bride and sign a real marriage certificate in front of a bona fide justice of the peace, which would give Olaf access to the fortune as a legally wedded spouse.
-Violet refuses to comply, but agrees when Olaf reveals that he has captured Sunny and threatens to kill her if the play is interrupted.
+When Mr. Poe witnesses Olaf seemingly rescue the Baudelaires, they are placed back in his care, despite the children's protests.
+Learning that, as their guardian, Olaf would not be entitled to any of their money, he stages a play titled "The Marvelous Marriage," in which he will have Violet play the bride and sign a real marriage certificate in front of a real judge - their neighbor Justice Strauss - which would give Olaf access to the fortune as a legally wedded spouse.
+Violet refuses to comply, but agrees when Olaf captures Sunny and threatens to kill her if the play is interrupted or she does not agree to marry him.

-As the play is performed, Klaus goes to rescue Sunny from the hidden tower in Olaf's house, where he discovers a large window with a set of lenses that, positioned correctly, can focus the rays of the sun.
-Klaus realizes that Olaf used it to set fire to the Baudelaire mansion, then uses the window to burn the marriage certificate after Olaf tauntingly reveals his true intentions to everyone.
-Olaf is subsequently arrested and made to suffer every hardship that he forced upon the Baudelaires before serving a life sentence; however, Olaf's sentence is overturned by a jury of his peers and Olaf subsequently disappears.
+As the play is performed, Klaus goes to rescue Sunny from the hidden tower in Olaf's house.
+There, he discovers a large window with a set of lenses that can focus and alter the rays of the sun, and realizes Olaf used it to set fire to the Baudelaire mansion.
+Violet attempts to escape the marriage through a legal loophole by signing the certificate with her non-dominant left hand; Olaf catches on, forces her sign it with her right hand, and tauntingly reveals his true intentions to everyone.
+Klaus uses the window and lenses to burn the marriage certificate, allowing the crowd to arrest Olaf.
+Olaf is sentenced to suffer every hardship that he forced upon the Baudelaires, but mysteriously disappears before he can do so.

 Before leaving for their next home, Violet, Klaus, and Sunny visit the charred remains of their old family home one final time.
 A lost letter from their parents is finally delivered; inside is a spyglass announcing their family's secret society, V.F.D., of which Uncle Monty and Aunt Josephine were both members.
 Snicket concludes his documentation and leaves it in a clock tower for his publisher to find.